noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

 Stepping into the building, the cool air chilled his bare skin.
 A guff voice laced with a foreign accent came from the corner of the room.
 "You really should knock little fella." it chuckled.

 "Please!
-My Nana, the light has left her eyes and I've come this whole way to try and get help but she doesn't believe"
+My Nana, the light has left her eyes, and I've come this whole way to try and get help, but she doesn't believe you can bring it back.
+No one believes you can bring it back.
+So I came this whole way to come see you and now the light is leaving my eyes too!"

+"woah woah, slow down.
+Come here a moment..." the doctor beckon